paddyinpdx/redpanda-ais-demo/README.md

 Obtain a free API key for [WeatherAPI.com](https://rapidapi.com/weatherapi/api/weatherapi-com/) on RapidAPI.

-Then clone the config-template.ini as config.ini and gradually fill in the values as you go through the steps below.

 ## Create K3S Cluster

 The script you will run is adapted https://github.com/tomowatt/k3s-multipass-bootstrap.
 This will overwrite ~/.kube/config,